rapidwebltd/php-switch-scripts/README.md

 ./switch-to-php-7.0.sh
 ```

 This will alter the versions of PHP running in Apache and the command line.
-Your password will be required to enable/disable Apache modules, restart the web server and altering the default PHP CLI version.
+Your password will be required to enable/disable Apache modules, restart the web server and alter the default PHP CLI version.

 ## Verification

-If you wish, you can check that the switch was complete successfully.
+If you wish, you can check that the switch was completed successfully.

 You can verify the command line version of PHP has changed with the following command.